Background Measurements and Simulations of the ComPair Balloon Flight: Introduction

 \section{Introduction}

 The lack of sensitivity to astrophysical photons between $\sim$100 keV and $\sim$100 MeV relative to energies immediately above and below has earned this energy range the moniker ``MeV Gap.''
-There are multiple factors contributing to the MeV gap, including a) the need to discriminate between and image with both Compton scattering and pair production events, b) a minimum in the total photon interaction cross section, and c) a dominant charged particle background.
+There are multiple factors contributing to the MeV gap, including (a) the need to discriminate between an image with both Compton scattering and pair production events, (b) a minimum in the total photon interaction cross section, and~(c) a dominant charged particle background.
 The All-sky Medium Energy Gamma-ray Observatory (AMEGO) \cite{AMEGO_McEnery_2019,AMEGO_Kierans_2020} is a NASA probe-class mission concept designed to overcome the challenges in order to fill the MeV gap.
-ComPair \cite{ComPair_Shy_2022,ComPair_Valverde_2023} is a prototype of AMEGO and consists of four detector subsystems -- a 10-layer double-sided silicon strip detector Tracker \cite{tracker_griffin_2019, tracker_griffin_2020, tracker_kirschner_2024}, a Cadmium Zinc Telluride (CZT) Calorimeter \cite{CZT_Hays_2019}, a thallium-doped Cesium Iodide (CsI) Calorimeter \cite{CsI_Woolf_2019, CsI_Flight_Shy_2024}, and a plastic scintillator Anti-Coincidence Detector (ACD) \cite{ACD_Metzler_2024}.
-These four detector systems work together to detect and characterize $\gamma$-rays that undergo Compton scattering or pair production.
-At low energies, the Tracker serves as the Compton scatterer, and at high energies, it acts as the pair conversion material.
-The CZT Calorimeter enhances the low energy sensitivity with good energy and position resolution, while the CsI Calorimeter enhances the high energy sensitivity with its stopping power.
-The ACD serves as an active shield to suppress the charged particle background, because it is generally insensitive to $\gamma$-rays but efficiently detects charged particles.
+ComPair~\cite{ComPair_Shy_2022,ComPair_Valverde_2023} is a prototype of AMEGO and consists of four detector subsystems: a 10-layer double-sided silicon strip detector Tracker~\cite{tracker_griffin_2019, tracker_griffin_2020, tracker_kirschner_2024}, a~Cadmium Zinc Telluride (CZT) Calorimeter~\cite{CZT_Hays_2019}, a~thallium-doped Cesium Iodide (CsI) Calorimeter~\cite{CsI_Woolf_2019, CsI_Flight_Shy_2024}, and~a plastic scintillator Anti-Coincidence Detector (ACD) \cite{ACD_Metzler_2024}.
+A diagram of ComPair is shown in Figure~\ref{fig:ComPair}.
+The four detector systems work together to detect and characterize $\gamma$-rays.
+At~low energies, the~tracker serves as the Compton scatterer, and~at high energies, it acts as the pair conversion material.
+The~CZT Calorimeter enhances the low energy sensitivity with good energy and position resolution, while the CsI Calorimeter enhances the high energy sensitivity with its stopping power.
+The~ACD serves as an active shield to suppress the charged particle background, because~it is generally insensitive to $\gamma$-rays but efficiently detects charged~particles.